Praqma/kubernetes-ebook/chapter04.md

 ca.csr
 ```

-In the list of generated files above, **ca.pem** is your CA certificate, **ca-key.pem** is the CA-certificate's private key, and **ca.csr** is the certificate signing request for this certificate.
+In the above list of generated files **ca.pem** is your CA certificate, **ca-key.pem** is the CA-certificate's private key, and **ca.csr** is the certificate signing request for this certificate.

-You can verify that you have a certificate, by using the command below:
+You can verify that you have a certificate by using the command below:

 ```
 openssl x509 -in ca.pem -text -noout